deel-ai/deel-lip/CONTRIBUTING.md

 This command will:
 - check your code with black PEP-8 formatter and flake8 linter.
-- run `unittest` on the `tests/` folder with different Python and TensorFlow versions.
+- run `pytest` on the `tests/` folder with different Python and TensorFlow versions.

 ## Submitting your changes